 - Replacing the roof, cupola, windows, and doors in-kind

-- Renovating the interior of the Chess & Checkers House to include public restrooms as well as space to support public programs
+- Renovating the interior of Chess & Checkers House to include public restrooms as well as space to support public programs

 - Upgrading existing mechanical and utility systems